Ten Feet High

 All the songs on the album were composed by Andrea herself save for a cover of the first Squeeze hit "Take Me I'm Yours".

 Sales were generally very poor despite the high promotion for the album and generally favourable reviews.
-The album failed to make an impact in most of Europe and Australia where it peaked at a very low #98 on the Australian ARIA Album Chart.
-The album peaked at #38 in the UK but soon dropped down the chart.
-The album achieved quite good sales in Spain, peaking inside the Top 10 within the first week after it was released.
+The album failed to make an impact in most of Europe and Australia, where it peaked at number 98 on the Australian ARIA Albums Chart.
+The album peaked at number 38 in the UK but soon dropped down the chart.
+The album achieved quite good sales in Spain, peaking inside the top 10 within the first week of its release.